noahbroyles/secsie-conf/README.md

 ```ini
 key = value
 ```
 7. Spaces are not allowed in key names or section tags.
-Only `a-z`, `A-Z` and `0-9` are allowed in section tag names, while special characters are allowed in key names.
+Only `a-z`, `A-Z`, `0-9` and `_` are allowed in section tag names, while special characters *are* allowed in key names.
 8. Values can consist of any character except `#`.
-Leading and trailing whitespace is removed, however.
+Leading and trailing whitespace is removed.

+## INI:
+`secsie-conf` can be used to read `.ini` files, as long as the mode `ini` is specifed to the parser.
+The rules of interpretation for `.ini` files vary slightly.
+### Differences:
+- Section names are allowed to contain spaces
+- quoted strings are valid, but the quotes are removed (there is no need to quote string in `secsie` ;)
+`secsie-conf` can **NOT** be used to write `.ini` files.
+You can read an `.ini` file and output it in valid `secsie`, but you cannot expect valid `.ini` output.

 ## Valid values
 Secsie supports strings, ints, floats, null types, and booleans.
 All of these types can be written out by themselves and will automatically be converted to the appropriate native type.